kabavol/LMSMonitor/README.md

 That said theres nothing stopping you using them as your main visualization.

 There are currently 5 easter egg modes
-- 1 Compact Cassette, as visually correct as possible given the OLED limitations
+- 1 Compact Cassette, as visually correct as possible given the OLED limitations.
+Hubs turn and the tape window shows the track "progress"
-- 2 Technics SL-1200, as visually correct as possible given the OLED limitations
+- 2 Technics SL-1200, as visually correct as possible given the OLED limitations.
+Tone arm traverses platter to indicate progress.
-- 3 Open Reel To Reel, pure fantasy
+- 3 Open Reel To Reel, pure fantasy.
+Reels rotate, minor animation.
 - 4 VCR with flashing 12:00 AM clock!
+No additional animation - the clock is annoying enough.
-- 5 An old bakelite radio
+- 5 An old bakelite radio.
+Minor animation, radio changes station as track progresses.

 </p>
 These are just fun display mode where visualization is not possible